 Just letting you know

-When you buy something through my links, I’ll earn a small commission—don’t worry, it won’t cost you any extra!
+When you buy something through our links, we’ll earn a small commission—don’t worry, it won’t cost you any extra!
 It’s a win-win, right?